-A question is born in Alfonso’s mind, words that the wind does not bring with it and that no person has pronounced.
+A question echoes in Alfonso’s mind, words that the wind does not bring with it and that no person has pronounced.

-The voice returns, a tingling leads Alfonso to raise his gaze, above Pedro, further back from the people who are shouting effusively behind him.
-Barely visible in the darkness, an extremely thin woman, her long black hair covering her sex and breasts, her arms as thin as branches, her ribs marked, buried.
-She is sitting on a structure that Alfonso is unable to decipher.
-Her feline eyes are fixed on Alfonso.
-She blinks…
+The voice returns, and a tingling leads Alfonso to raise his gaze above Pedro, further back from the people who are shouting effusively.
+There, barely visible in the darkness, an extremely thin woman, her long black hair covering her sex and breasts, her arms as thin as branches, her ribs marked, buried.
+She sits on a structure that Alfonso is unable to decipher.
+Her feline eyes are fixed on his.

 Tell me, what do you want?
 Give me the life of that man and you will have it.

-Standing outside the car, Alfonso prepares to leave in search for help, Amelia sleeps inside.
-Alfonso wants to turn around, back up, get back in the car and see her once more.
-He stretches out his arms and almost manages to touch the window, but almost is an eternal space that stands between them.
+Standing outside the car, Alfonso prepares to leave in search of help, Amelia sleeps inside.
+He wants to turn around, get back in the car and see her once more.
+He stretches out his arms and almost manages to touch the window, but almost is an eternal space that stands between him and the car.

 What do you say?

-The voice brings him back to the dark night, to the burning torches, to the ecstatic shouts of the spectators and to Pedro, who gets up in a hurry, takes the long bone, buried in the sand, with his hands and throws himself against Alfonso.
-Savage, liberated, he has surely been offered a similar bargain.
-Alfonso leaves his thoughts aside and turns to the side to avoid the first attack.
+The voice brings him back to the dark night, to the burning torches, to the ecstatic shouts of the spectators, and to Pedro, who comes toward him with the long bone in hand, raging in fury he throws himself against Alfonso.
+Savage, and liberated, Pedro has surely been offered a similar bargain.
+Alfonso leaves his thoughts aside and jumps to the side to avoid the first attack.

 Wait!
 We don’t have to do this.